Uncle Ebo Whyte: Roverman Productions

 In 2004, went full time into theatre, registered his company Roverman Productions and in 2008 he tried commercial theatre again with the play Unhappy Wives; Confused Husbands which was produced with a loan of 5000ghc from a friend.
 And this time he succeeded and since 2008 he has produced four new plays every quarter of every year until the COVID-19 pandemic disrupted activities.
 He and his company have since the pandemic, commenced virtual theatre, taking their works onto the internet at www.rovermanproductions.com.

-He's acclaimed as Ghana's most successful playwright and also as the one who has revived theatre after its long dormancy due to political upheavals.
+He's acclaimed as Ghana's most successful playwright and is credited as the one who revived theatre after political upheavals.

 He has also authored two novels, The Deal and The Perfect Couple both available on amazon.
 He published The Rover Report Monthly Magazine, a lifestyle magazine which run for 74 editions.

 He is a social commentator and has for over 28 years, consistently, presented on his bi-weekly program dubbed "Food for Thought" on the radio station, Joy FM.

 He also hosts a once a week live Facebook session on relationships, dubbed "Encore".